We believe in rural America

 You can help us empower the local change agents and entrepreneurs driving innovation in the small towns and communities they call home.

-From readiness assessments and community toolkits to interactive maps, data visualization tools, reports, and dashboards, we develop resources that help rural change agents advance their economic development efforts.
+From reports and case studies to interactive maps, data visualization tools, and webinars, we develop resources that help rural leaders advance their digital economic development efforts.
 We support policymakers, investors, nonprofits, academics, and journalists looking to better understand and share what’s happening in small towns and communities across the country.